These Easy Peasy Homemade Oven Chips are easy and quick to make, super tasty and so much better for you than shop-bought oven chips.

 - Salt and pepper to taste

-- Cut the potatoes into chip shapes and put in a bowl.
+- Cut the potatoes into chip shapes and place in a bowl.
 Drizzle with 2 tablespoons of olive oil and add a little salt and pepper.
 Mix together thoroughly so all the chips are evenly coated in the oil and seasoning.

 - Spread the chips out on the baking trays - you will probably need 2 or 3 to ensure the chips are well spread out and not touching.